 Trust me…I have had my fair share of omelets.
 This entrée ROCKED and was my most favorite dish.
 The omelet was tender and perfectly enveloped the flavors into a cute package.
 The goat cheese was extremely flavorful and seemed to bring out the freshness of the roasted vegetables.

 Waffles with Homemade Applesauce

 By this time we were thoroughly stuffed to the brim but couldn’t help but try the waffles as a dessert.
 They looked rustic against the crisp white dishware.
 The homemade applesauce was so flavorful it nearly didn’t need anything additional condiments.
 Of course, I couldn’t help but pour a bit of warm maple syrup on top.

 Homemade Fudge Squares

-While Liz and I chatted about the Inn, Chef Albert joined us by offering a bit of chocolate to enjoy with our tea.
+While Liz and I brainstormed marketing ideas, Chef Albert joined us by offering a bit of chocolate to enjoy with our tea.
 It was a perfect cube of sweetness to round out a perfect afternoon of flavors.